General Agreement – General payment service agreement, applied to the Merchant.

 Price and Settlement Procedure

 11. The amount (commission fee) that belongs to Paysera shall be automatically deducted after the Merchant receives a payment.
-If the commission fee has not been deducted during the operation, Paysera has the right to deduct the commission fee later.
+If the commission fee has not been deducted during the transaction, Paysera has the right to deduct the commission fee later.
 The commission fee is calculated in cents, rounded to the upper half.

 12. The Merchant undertakes not to apply any additional fee when Buyers choose to pay the Merchant via the System and not via other payment systems, also not to set additional limitations which might discriminate Buyers when settling via the System, as well as payment methods offered via the System.